 There are many mobile phone network service providers and calling plans to choose from in the UK.
-You should read contracts closely and take the time to investigate your options.
+Take the time to read contracts closely and investigate the best option for you.
 Check the rates for both UK and international calls when purchasing a plan as these can vary substantially.

 Pay as you go

 'Pay as you go' means that you add credit to the phone and use it until it runs out.